-Recommendation: The Mental Health Act Committee is asked to note the report for information.
+Recommendation: The Mental Health Act Committee is asked to note the report.
+This is the first report in relation to progress of CJLS.

 8 MHAC20/8 Comfort break

 9 MHAC20/9 Use of Section 136 for Young People under the age of 18 years